aabbtree77/determinism/README.md

 **The idea here is to make the tree walker more visible for learning and exploration.**

 Minor code restoration: Added `go.mod`, fixed the paths for the tests not passing due to $GOPATH in a few places, took care of [#32479](https://github.com/golang/go/issues/32479), replaced "skylark" with "starlark" in code, but not in the docs as they contain links.
-The code may also contain links...

 ## Remarks

-- 10 KLOC of Go with some beef towards immutable modules, caching, parallelism.

-- eval_test.go gives hints about module loading with cycle detection.

-- hashtable.go does a hash/map/dict in less than 350 lines of code.

-- The books by [Thorsten Ball](https://thorstenball.com/books/) are great, but Starlark-Go is the next level.
+- The books by [Thorsten Ball](https://thorstenball.com/books/) are great, but Starlark-Go is the next level, yet under 10 KLOC of Go.

-- The commit history reveals the edge cases emerging in a simple language with a spec.

-- In [Clace](https://clace.io/) Starlark-Go serves as configuration and the HTML generation.
-It is unclear to me if this is not yet another broken web framework or cloud service.
-Go might not be a good choice to do web apps, but this is another story.

-- The Nobel Prize in Physics 2024 goes to [Alan Donovan](https://www.youtube.com/watch?v=9P_YKVhncWI) et al...
+- example_test.go states a demo of the concurrent cache with cycle detection for Starlark module loading in Go.
+More of that in Sect.
+9.7 of the book by Alan A. A. Donovan and Brian W. Kernighan [gopl.io](https://www.gopl.io/).

+- hashtable.go does a hash map from scratch in less than 350 lines of Go.

+- For some real uses of [Starlark-Go](https://github.com/google/starlark-go) it could be worth checking out [Clace](https://clace.io/).